dr-mrt/cmpe341-employee-lifecycle-CSV-sync/README.md

 * **New Hires** (Active status): system accounts are created and added to groups.
 * **Terminated Employees** (Terminated status): are locked out and their home directories are archived.
 * **Removed Records** (Deleted from CSV): are offboarded in the same way as terminated employees.
-* **Reporting:**: Managers receive an automated email report summarizing all changes.
+* **Reporting**: Managers receive an automated email report summarizing all changes.

+* Submitted by: Serpil Duru Mert, İrem Keser, Ahu Tarasi

 ## CSV Formatting
 The script expects a strictly formatted input file named `employees.csv` in the root directory.